Donate

 Annual leave

 We offer a generous annual leave allowance of 30 days (pro rata) per year plus bank holidays.
-Some of our bank holiday allowance is flexible and can be transferred to another date.
+Some of our bank holiday allowance is flexible and can be transferred to another date that is more suitable for you.

 In addition, if you give your time to support a registered charity we can offer you paid leave of up to four days (pro rata) a year to carry out duties as a trustee, and if you volunteer in another capacity we will match up to two days of your annual leave with paid volunteering leave.